 Ramires was signed by Jiangsu Suning just days later from Chelsea for a CSL record of £25m, and before the dust had a chance to settle, Jackson Martinez of Atletico Madrid was on his way to Guangzhou Evergrande for £31.5m, which subsequently broke the transfer record set just days earlier.
 The most surprising deal of all followed shortly after, with Shakhtar Donetsk forward Alex Teixeira (who was strongly linked with Liverpool) moving to Jiangsu Suning for £37.5m – the third time the transfer record has been broken within seven days.

-Where are Chinese Super League clubs getting all the money from?10 months ago
+Where are Chinese Super League clubs getting all the money from?1 year ago

 While these extortionate transfer fees began to raise eyebrows, the calibre of player heading to the Chinese Super League was considerable.
 These were big names who played for some of Europe’s top clubs during their peak years, not simply those who were past it and in need of a final payday.